osisoft/AVEVA-Adapter-BACnet-Docs/content/installation/install-the-adapter.md

 **Note:** Before you begin installation, confirm that Linux socket receive buffers are configured for optimum performance.
 For more information, see [Linux installation note](xref:ReleaseNotes#linux-installation-note).

-1. Download the appropriate Linux distribution file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).
+1. Download the appropriate Linux distribution file from the [OSIsoft Customer portal](https://customers.osisoft.com/s/products).

     **Note:** Customer login credentials are required to access the portal.